 One day at school I was trying to challenge my school Bible students.
 I told them,

 "All you have to do is live by the 10 commandments.
-Can you imagine a world where no-one lies, cheat, steals, covets your stuff?
-A world where everyone obeys their parents and love God?
+Can you imagine a world where no-one lies, cheats, steals, or covets your stuff?
+A world where everyone obeys their parents and loves God?
 It would be Heaven right?

 Our Master Yeshua said that the Kingdom is within us.
 Why are we therefore waiting for the Kingdom of Heaven to be geographically and politically established on earth in order to follow its social, interpersonal, and spiritual lifestyle?
 Remember, He waits for us there; He says, "כי תבא When you come ...'

 Let us try to answer this question as we introspect in preparation for the Fall Festivals.